bigbigpark/bigbigpark.github.io/README.md

 4. Paste the default layout content copied in the first step
 5. Customize the layout as you'd like

-For example, this [repository](https://github.com/BDHU/bdhu.github.io) shows how customizations are made on the original theme.
+For example, this [repository](https://github.com/BDHU/bdhu.github.io) shows how customizations are made on the original theme..

 ### Customizing Google Analytics code